Tw1ddle/geometrize-installer/README.md

 To build an installer locally:

  * Follow the setup steps in the main Geometrize [README.md](https://github.com/Tw1ddle/geometrize/blob/master/README.md).
- * On *Windows* - download and install the Qt Installer Framework (IFW).
- * Set IFW_LOCATION in [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro) to point at the IFW binary directory.
- * Checkout this repository and all submodules, build and run [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro) within Qt Creator.
+ * Checkout this repository and all submodules and open [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro) within Qt Creator.
+ * On *Windows* - download and install the Qt Installer Framework (IFW), then set IFW_LOCATION in [installer.pro](https://github.com/Tw1ddle/geometrize-installer/blob/master/installer.pro).

 ## Notes
  * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).